Domestic violence refers to violence against:

 - another person close to the perpetrator.

 Domestic violence often occurs at home or in other private places.
 The violence may have continued a long time and may not come to the police’s attention immediately.

-Violence in close relationships has significant consequences for the whole family, even if the violence is only directed against one family member.
+Domestic violence has considerable impacts on the entire intimate circle, even if only one member is the target.
 A victim of violence may be in a difficult position, if he/she is financially dependent on the perpetrator, for example.

 The police are obligated to report domestic violence

 According to the law, the police are obligated to report violence in close relationships as part of their duties.
 The purpose of this is to intervene in the violence.
 The police may direct victims to apply for a restraining order or order a temporary restraining order that will be confirmed by a court.